11 Foods To Buy On A Cheap Budget

 Do you love tuna or chicken salad sandwiches?
 We add mayo or Miracle Whip to the can of drained meat and mix it up.
 If you have bread and butter pickles, it’s the best meal ever.
 We usually add some of our favorite chips, too.
 Mark loves those with a BBQ flavor!

 Canned meats have a decent shelf life and can be cost-effective when purchased as part of the case lot sales event.
-Tuna is great for us and we stay clear of the more expensive canned seafood options like salmon.
+Tuna is great for us, and we avoid the more expensive canned seafood options like salmon.
+If you haven’t tried this tuna that Harry recommended, you need to.
+By signing up for their newsletter, you’ll get access to great sales and the best tuna I have ever tasted.
+Natural Catch Seafoods

 10. Frozen Vegetables